 Teachers may display students' work in classrooms or elsewhere on campus as recognition of student achievement.
-The District shall obtain parental consent to display your child's artwork, special projects, photographs taken by your child, and the like on the District's Web site, in printed material, by video, or by any other method of mass communication.
+However, the District shall obtain parental consent before displaying students' artwork, special projects, photographs taken by students, and the like on the District's Web site, in printed material, by video, or by any other method of mass communication.